ionos-cloud/ionosctl/docs/subcommands/Compute Engine/ipfailover/list.md

 ---
-description: List IP Failovers groups from a LAN
+description: "List IP Failovers groups from a LAN"
 ---

 # IpfailoverList